For the main character index, see here

 - "The giants are almost gone as well, they who were our bane and our brothers."—Leaf

 - Bigfoot, Sasquatch and Yeti: Described as resembling towering, shaggy and upright apes, they giants of A Song of Ice and Fire are in many ways similar to oversized versions of Bigfoot and the Yeti than to classic fantasy giants.
 Nevertheless they are sapient enough to be capable of speech, animal husbandry and crude tool-making.

-- Carry a Big Stick: Their only weapons.
+- Carry a Big Stick: Their only weapons are large, crude clubs.

 - Giant Mook: To Mance Rayder and the Wildlings.

 - Our Giants Are Bigger: And hairier.
 And more apelike, though they are still capable of speech.
 It's mentioned they have proportionally larger and more muscled hips and legs than humans, to hold up their own weight.

 - Super Strength: They are much stronger than humans.

 - To Serve Man: Defied.
 A lot of legends have them eating people, but in reality they are herbivorous and specifically seem to prefer root vegetables.
-The whole eating humans thing is due to general ignorance.
+The whole eating humans thing is due to general ignorance on the humans' part.

 - War Elephants: They ride mammoths into battle.